zacharesmer/tamagometer/CONTRIBUTING.md

+# Git
+If you would like to make a pull request, please rebase it onto the latest version of the main branch before submitting the changes so that you can resolve any conflicts.

 # Web interface
 ## Building
 The web interface uses Typescript and Vue 3, and it's built using Vite.
 This means you'll need Node installed to build it (sorry).
 I used version 22 because it's the newest long-term support version, but it'll probably work with any version that can handle Vue 3.